RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source helpdesk ticketing system osTicket.<br/>
+Part 3 of a three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
+Part 3 outlines the lifecycle of a ticket from intake to resolution within the open-source helpdesk ticketing system osTicket.<br/>

 <h2>Environments and Technologies Used</h2>